belchejs-UC/it3038c-scripts/Project2/README.md

  The program then asks the user if they would like to repeat the process and leaves them with a kind message if they choose to close the program.

-#to run the calculation function again after its completion, we create a function called "repeat"
-def repeat():

     repeat_calc = input(''' Would you like to run another calculation?
 Type Y for yes or N for no: ''')